-• Attendance Check (pop quizzes and pop labs): Resident section students are required to (physically) attend every class, and DL section students are required to watch the lecture video by the end of the weeks (Sunday night).
+• Attendance Check (pop quizzes and pop labs): Resident section students are required to (physically) attend every class, and OL class students are required to watch the lecture video by the end of the week (Sunday night).

 Attendance will be randomly checked by a pop assignment (quiz, lab, etc.) announced during a lecture.
-You will need to complete each pop assignment within 7 days from the lecture day unless specified otherwise.
+You will need to complete each pop assignment within 1 day (2 days for OL class) from the lecture day unless specified otherwise.

-If it is not possible for you to attend or watch a lecture in time, you must inform the instructor of the situation and your backup plan to catch up the class ASAP.
+If it is not possible for you to attend or watch a lecture in time, you must inform the instructor of the situation and discuss your makeup plan to catch up the class ASAP.

-• Online Discussions: Every student is required to closely monitor & contribute to online discussions on D2L discussion boards.
+• Online Discussions: Every student is required to closely monitor & contribute to online discussions on Brightspace discussion boards.
 Online discussions, in addition to in-class discussions, add depth and context to your understanding of course topics.
 Therefore, participation in online discussions is an important learning activity in this course.
 Participation in online discussions will be randomly checked and graded several times throughout the semester.
-In order to earn full credit for this grading category, you need to read all messages on the graded discussion boards and post at least one value-adding message.
+In order to earn full credit for this grading category, you need to read all messages on the general bulletin boards and post at least one value-adding message.